 Strengthening the muscles surrounding the knee is also critical to injury prevention.
 To strengthen muscles, use weight machines or another form of resistance such as tubing.
 You don’t have to lift a lot of weight to get results.
 Doing exercises correctly (form) is more important than the amount of weight you can lift or the number of repetitions that you can do.
 If you haven’t tried an exercise before, try to find a professional that can show you how to do the exercise and observe your form.

 If you don’t have access to weight machines, you can also do squats or lunges.
+Yoga is great for building strength as well as flexibility, making it a great choice for off days.
 Just be sure to maintain proper form.
 Avoid locking your knees.
 Trying yoga is a great way to improve flexibility and strength.
 There are many free yoga resources including free videos on YouTube where you can pick up some basics.

 More tips to keep knees healthy